appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/README.md

 ## Benefits

-- **Enhanced Security:** Granular access control reduces the risk of unauthorized access and data breaches by restricting users' access to only the necessary resources and functionalities required to fulfill their roles.
+- **Enhanced Security:** Granular access control reduces the risk of unauthorized access by restricting users' access to only the necessary resources and functionalities required to fulfill their roles.

 - **Improved Collaboration:** By granting users access to specific resources based on their roles and responsibilities, granular access control facilitates seamless collaboration while maintaining data integrity and confidentiality.